 Say, “O My servants who have transgressed against themselves [by sinning], do not despair of the mercy of Allah.
 Indeed, Allah forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful.”
 (Quran 39:53)

 However, in your quest to gain better communication skills, it was unwise to seek the help of your “old male friend” and talk/text boys who tried to contact you as you had repented and cut off all things that were haram or could lead to haram.
 However, your decision to rely on Allah (swt) when you met that younger brother who wanted to communicate through FB was very wise, alhumdulillah!
 As a result, you did not fall into the same old behaviors as you had indicated; thus, you should feel good about the faith you are building up!

-Sister, while it is completely natural to like boys and have crushes, we must guard ourselves so we do not get hurt (like he hurt you by telling you he had a girlfriend) and so that we do not get tempted.
-While you were innocently looking for someone to truly help you gain better communication skills for your interview, you almost got caught up in communications and talk that could have led to heartbreak and compromised your relationship with your Lord (swt).
+Sister, while it is completely natural to like boys and have crushes, we must guard ourselves so we do not get hurt (as he hurt you by telling you he had a girlfriend) and so that we do not get tempted.
+While you were innocently looking for someone to truly help you gain better communication skills for your interview, you almost got caught up in talks that could have led to heartbreak and compromised your relationship with your Lord (swt).

 You asked if you should contact your “old male friend”.
 My advice would be: no!
 What for?
 Sister, you do not owe him anything!
 What makes you think you owe him?
 Just because he helped you with English?
 As sisters and brothers in Islam, we are supposed to help one another.
 You owe him nothing.
 Please, do not contact him.
 It is the trick of the Shaitan.
 You have come too far to fall for this foolishness.